fsharp/fslang-spec/spec/types-and-type-constraints.md

 As a result, F# types differ in their treatment of the `null` literal and `null` values.
 All named types and type definitions fall into one of the following categories:

-- **Types with the `null` literal.** These types have `null` as an “extra” value.
+- **Types with the `null` literal.** These types have `null` as an "extra" value.
 The following types are in this category:
     - All CLI reference types that are defined in other CLI languages.
     - All types that are defined in F# and annotated with the `AllowNullLiteral` attribute.

   For example, `System.String` and other CLI reference types satisfy this constraint, and these types permit the direct use of the `null` literal.

 - **Types with `null` as an abnormal value.** These types do not permit the `null` literal, but do have `null` as an abnormal value.
 The following types are in this category: